openETCS/requirements/D2.7-Technical_Appendix/2014-05-13-Munich-Meeting/MeetingMinutes_140513.md

 The owner (Nicolas) will ask to each reviewer to bring explicit evidences that the Alstom choice is an error and to bring explicit alternative solutions.
 Then we will see if we have to change the status to “accepted” or not.

-But it is true that, at the end of the review process between the auther and the reviewer, the outcome for “Rejected” - “design choice” is likely to be “no action”.
+But it is true that, at the end of the review process between the author and the reviewer, the outcome for “Rejected” - “design choice” is possible to be “no action”.

 ### WP4 presentation on Verification of the common API.
 (Marc)
 Slides to be provided.

 Issue: who will be responsible to provide the API.
-Alstom to answer.
+This topic will be resolved in the WP3 workshop in Brussels.

 ### Tools for Verification (Frederique)